Jalapeño cashew cheese is a delicious addition to a vegan cheese board or use it as a sandwich spread. Vegan & gluten-free.

 Here are some other uses for jalapeño cashew cheese I know you’ll love:

 This jalapeño cashew cheese is also delicious on a picnic sandwich.
 (Great for a picnic or packed lunch.)

-If you have jalapeño cashew cheese leftovers, it can also be thinned with water and used as a salad dressing.
+If you have jalapeño cashew cheese leftovers, it can also be thinned with water and used as a dressing on tomato & sweet corn salad.